Robust leave-one-out cross-validation for high-dimensional Bayesian models: Numerical simulations and real data examples

-We compute estimators based on $S=2\times 10^4$ i.i.d.\ samples from either the posterior and the mixture.
-Figure \ref{fig:bladder} shows the resulting MSE, averaged over $100$ independent repetitions.
-We can see that, in this real data example, the MSE values are significantly larger than the ones for simulated data with similar dimensionality and data size (see e.g.\ Figure \ref{fig:mse}), suggesting that real data and potential model misspecification make LOO-CV computations harder.
-Table \ref{table:bladder} provides more detailed information, including averages and maximum MSE with respect to data points indices $i=1,\dots,n$, as well as percentages of data points with large Pareto shape parameter $k$ computed with the \textsc{loo} R package \citep{loo_package} which are commonly used to diagnose instability of the classical estimators.
-We did not calculate such shape parameters for the mixture estimators since, by construction, their weights are upper bounded by 1 and hence the tail shape parameter is not well defined.
+We compute estimators based on $S=2\times 10^4$ i.i.d.\ samples from either $p(\theta|y)$ or $q_{mix}$.
+Table \ref{table:bladder} reports the resulting MSE, both average and maximum w.r.t.\ $i=1,\dots,n$, averaged over $100$ independent repetitions.
+Here the MSE values are significantly larger than the ones for simulated data with similar dimensionality and data size (compare e.g.\ Figure \ref{fig:mse} with Figure \ref{fig:bladder} in the Supplement), suggesting that real data and model misspecification make LOO-CV computations harder. \begingroup \endgroup Table \ref{table:bladder} reports also the percentages of data points with large Pareto shape parameter $k$ computed with the \emph{loo} R package \citep{loo_package} which is commonly used to diagnose instability of the estimators $\hat\mu_i^{(post)}$.